 "Madison" and/or "Madison Investments" is the unifying tradename of Madison Investment Holdings, Inc., Madison Asset Management, LLC, and Madison Investment Advisors, LLC, which also includes the Madison Scottsdale office.
 Madison Funds are distributed by MFD Distributor, LLC.
-MFD Distributor, LLC is registered with the U.S. Securities and Exchange Commission as a broker-dealer, and is a member firm of the Financial Industry Regulatory Authority.
+MFD Distributor, LLC is registered with the U.S. Securities and Exchange Commission ("SEC") as a broker-dealer and is a member firm of the Financial Industry Regulatory Authority.
 Each Madison entity shares personnel and resources at our Madison, Wisconsin headquarters.

-Based in Madison, Wisconsin, the Madison organization fosters a reputation for its risk-sensitive investment philosophy and active bond and equity strategies since the founding of our parent company, Madison Investment Holdings, Inc., in 1974.
+Based in Madison, Wisconsin, Madison fosters a reputation for its risk-sensitive investment philosophy and active bond and equity strategies since the founding of our parent company, Madison Investment Holdings, Inc., in 1974.
 The clients of our firm and its affiliates who entrust us with their assets include institutional funds, pension accounts, foundations, endowments, corporations, municipalities and insurance companies.
 We also serve a wide range of individual investors.
-The Madison investment philosophy is "Participate and Protect" which reflects our investment goals of achieving consistent investment returns while limiting portfolio risk.
+The Madison investment philosophy is "Participate and Protect®" which reflects our investment goals of achieving consistent investment returns while limiting portfolio risk.
 Our expectation is that investors will participate in market appreciation during bull markets and be protected during bear markets compared with investors in portfolios holding more speculative and volatile securities.
 Of course, there is no assurance that these expectations will be realized.

-The firm is privately held and its employees are majority owners of Madison Investment Holdings, Inc. Our organization has offices in Madison, Wisconsin, Mequon, Wisconsin, Scottsdale, Arizona and Toronto, Ontario, Canada.
+The firm is privately held, and its employees are majority owners of Madison Investment Holdings, Inc. Our organization has offices in Madison, Wisconsin, Mequon, Wisconsin, Scottsdale, Arizona and Toronto, Ontario, Canada.
+Our insurance company asset management division located in Arizona operates as Madison Scottsdale and there is a separate Disclosure Brochure for Madison Scottsdale.